 In my nature is being a peacekeeper, but when I resolved conflicts before they really started, I took away the chance of the team to overcome them, learn from them and become closer as a team.
 This resulted in the team continuing to work as individuals, and never got close enough to really get into a mode where they could collaborate, without me as a conflict solver.

 Sure, not all conflicts should be played out fully. some conflicts can be more harmful than the lesson they learn.
 You can compare it to being a parent (or so have I been told).
 Sure you want your children to learn from their mistakes.
 Letting young children go outside without their jacket, is something they can learn from.
 But you will not let them cross a busy road, on their own.

 Am I a Scrum master or a developer with extras?

-All the professionals around me at the time that where Scrum master where basically just senior developers with a bit more responsibility, especially with the part time roles of both Scrum master and developer.
+All the professionals around me at the time that were Scrum master were basically just senior developers with a bit more responsibility, especially with the part-time roles of both Scrum master and developer.
 This lead me to believe that the role of a Scrum master was the “frontrunner of the team”.
-You should prepare all tickets technically, make sure the Scrum artefacts and ceremonies are done and will be held responsible if the team is not running.
+You should prepare all tickets technically, make sure the Scrum artifacts and ceremonies are done, and will be held responsible if the team is not running.

 Adapt your style to the phase your team is in

-The team consisted of some very experienced developers, and found a mode of working which worked for them.
+The team consisted of some very experienced developers and found a mode of working that worked for them.
 The Scrum master at that moment could do a more loosely role, as the team was responsible enough to make sure we kept running.

 Tuckman stages of group development describes that there are 4 different stages for teams, that all require a different style of coaching.
 As a Scrum master in a Forming or Storming team, the style of a more strict Scrum master is will benefit the team more, while a Norming or Performing team can benefit from a more loose role,.